tfarkas86/aclu-nm-legislator-scrape/README.md

 The list of ZCTAs (zip code tabulation areas) are derived from a spatial join of congressional districts and ZCTA boundaries, taken from http://rgis.unm.edu/rgis6/.

 Some post-processing of the output files is required.
-The two CSVs should be "imported" into a single Excel with UTF-8 encoding to properly render accented characters, and the map links need to be manually linked with `=HYPERLINK()'.
+The two CSVs should be "imported" into a single Excel with UTF-8 encoding to properly render accented characters, and the map links need to be manually linked with `=HYPERLINK()`.
+If you want photographs in the Excel file, this needs to be done manually from the zipped photographs.